cfragoas/SatLink/README.md

 ### Contributions

-Since this is still a early version of the cody, we expect there some problem can be found, We are tottaly open for contributions and bug/problems reports. **Please tell us!**
+Since this is still a early version of the code, we expect there some problem can be found, We are tottaly open for contributions and bug/problems reports. **Please tell us!**

 ### Future Developments